 Savory tempeh and seasonal asparagus roasted and dressed in a delicious orange-basil-miso sauce.
 Serve with brown rice or quinoa and enjoy the simples!
 Recipe adapted from Eating Well.

 - 1 package (8 oz.) tempeh, cut into 1/2 inch cubes

 - 1 bunch asparagus (1 lb.), ends trimmed and cut into 1 inch pieces

 - 2 tablespoons red miso paste, divided (white miso is ok too)

 - 2 tablespoons balsamic vinegar or glaze, divided (rice vinegar ok too)

 - 4 teaspoons olive or sesame oil, divided

 - 3 tablespoons chopped fresh basil

-- 1 1/2 cups cooked brown rice, quinoa or grain of choice, to serve
+- 1 1/2 cups cooked brown rice or quinoa, to serve

 - toasted and/or black sesame seeds, to serve